 A unique feature of the Awards is the participation of girls throughout the entire process.
 The final stage of the Awards process is conducted through five regional judging panels comprised of adolescent girls.
 Girl’s across multiple regions lead in the selection process, ultimately choosing which organisations should receive an award.
 Supported through a training process where they learn about the lives of girls across their region, the contexts they live in and how to analyse nominees applications, each panel of girls interviews shortlisted applicants from its region, and select two larger and two smaller organisations for an Award.

 We know that girls are often overlooked, underestimated and invisible in key decision-making spaces.
 We provide support to girls to identify and travel to places where they want to be and continue to identify events where we believe girls voices need to be urgently heard.
-In past years, the With and For Girls Collective has brought together girl activists from organisations in Palestine, Kyrgyzstan, U.S.A, Poland, Kenya, Nepal, Barbados, Guatemala, Israel, Romania and Nicaragua to share their realities with the Human Rights Funders Network at their annual global meeting in Mexico City.
+This year, the With and For Girls Collective brought together, in London, girl activists from organisations in Nepal, India, Pakistan, Guatemala, Malawi, Nigeria, Kenya, Honduras, Jamaica, Nicaragua, USA, St Lucia, Serbia, Bosnia and Herzegovina, Chechnya, Ukraine, Germany, Morocco, Palestine, Iraq, Yemen and Libya In the past the collective brought girl activists from around the world to share their realities with the Human Rights Funders Network at their annual global meeting in Mexico City.
 Other recent events have included New York for the UN Commission on the Status of Women and Kathmandu for the CREA Re-Conference.

 - Involving girls in research

 To further our learning as a Collective we embarked on an independent evaluation